silvanatrabalon/learning/public/guides/javascript-en.md

 };
 ```

-**Description:** User preferences, shopping cart data, form data persistence, authentication tokens, cache data.
 ## Session Storage
 **Description:** Similar to localStorage, but data is removed when the browser tab or window is closed.
+Use cases: Multi-step forms, temporary data, tab-specific state, navigation state, temporary user input.

 **Example:**
 ```javascript